 Not really if you think about it.
 Satyrs and Cyclops are monsters but don't have to fight over and over.
 Plus Percy and Co. were alright with having a hellhound.
 The only reason that monsters die is because they WANT to harm/eat/kill demigods.
 The average demigod is willing to leave monsters alone.
 Its the monsters who CHOOSE to fight and subsequently die "over and over again".

-Percy's release of Blackbeard and his pirates upon Circe's island makes you wonder just what happened to all the other women who were residing there and didn't escape.
+Percy's release of Blackbeard and his pirates upon Circe's island makes you wonder, "just what happened to all the other women who were residing there and didn't escape?"
+You have to think that rape or murder are the most likely answers....

 I'm pretty sure this is a Headscratcher, not Fridge Logic...